Permafrost/TundraTN/README.md

       delivery has completed successfully.
 Defaults to DONE.
     * `$status.ignored` is an optional user status to use for the bizdoc when no delivery destination is provided.
 Defaults to IGNORED.
+    * `$substitute?` is an optional boolean flag which when true will perform variable substitution on all variables in the pipeline (after invoking `$service`, if applicable), which allows variables to be set dynamically using other values in the pipeline (or values returned by `$service`, if applicable).
+Defaults to true.
     * `$part` is an optional name of the bizdoc content part to be delivered.
       Defaults to the default content part when not specified (xmldata for XML document types, ffdata for Flat File document types).